kurzt/swc-uni-stuttgart-20191122/README.md

 # swc-uni-stuttgart-20191122
 Test repository for software carpentry workshop

-We are  learning git and github, this repo containes the work of the workshop.
+We are  learning git and github.

+This is an exercise.